laura-san-martin/CRUD_Generator/README.md

 This code is always assuming:

-* that all the tables have a **primary key** atribute, this PK is a auto incremented non nullable int and its always the **first** atrribute of a table.
 * that the first **type** in your **design.cs** file (created by Linq to SQL) is de **Data Context** to access the data base.

 <a name="exemples"/>